maximstewart/SolarFM/README.md

 # Known Issues
 <ul>
-<li>The memory leak has now been mostly mitigated in that it doesn't balloon to 2GB'.
-Still working out where the smaller one(s) is/are.</li>
+<li>There is a memory leak that has been slowed down but can get to 2GB over a long enough time period OR active accessing image based dirs.</li>
 <li>Doing Ctrl+D when in Terminator (maybe other terminals too) somehow propagates the signal to SolarFM too.
 A selected file in the active quad-pane will move to trash since it is the default key-binding for that action.</li>
 </ul>